mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 ![reportsTo](images/emp_setup25.png)

 Now let's bring into this diagram the Address, Phone, and Email classes from our HRCommon package.
-In Model Explorer, under HRCommon select Address and draw it into the current diagram.
+In Model Explorer, under HRCommon select Address and drag it into the current diagram.
 Do the same with Phone and Email.

 ![common](images/emp_setup26.png)